-3. Code of ethics
+5. Code of ethics

-3.1 The overall integrity of internal auditors establishes trust and thus provides the basis for reliance on their judgement.
+The overall integrity of internal auditors establishes trust and thus provides the basis for reliance on their judgement.
 When undertaking their work, internal auditors will demonstrate integrity, objectivity, confidentiality and competency.
 Internal Audit officers will have due regard to the Committee on Standards of Public Life's 'Seven Principles of Public Life' and must comply to the code of ethics of any professional body where they are members.

-4. Independence and objectivity
+6. Independence and objectivity

-4.1.
 Organisational independence

-- 4.1.1.
 The internal audit team is part of the Chief Executive's Unit.
 This allows effective communication with and free and unfettered access to the Chief Executive.
 This fulfils the PSIAS requirement that the CAE must report to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
 If the need arises, the CAE will also have unfettered access to the Chair of the Audit Committee.
-To develop effective communication with the chair, regular meetings are held to provide an update on internal audit activities. - 4.1.2.
+To develop effective communication with the chair, regular meetings are held to provide an update on internal audit activities.

 Organisational independence will also be effectively achieved through functional reporting to the Audit Committee.
-Examples of functional

-- reporting include the approval of this charter, approval of the annual internal audit plan, receiving regular monitoring reports on internal audit activity and the presentation of an annual report.
+Examples of functional reporting include the approval of this charter, approval of the annual internal audit plan, receiving regular monitoring reports on internal audit activity and the presentation of an annual report.
 The annual report will be timed to support the council's Annual Governance Statement.
-Confirmation of internal audit's organisational independence will be included in the annual report of the CAE. - 4.1.3.
+Confirmation of internal audit's organisational independence will be included in the annual report of the CAE.

 A key determinant of the effectiveness of internal audit is that it is seen to remain free from interference in all regards.
 This shall include, but not limited to matters of audit selection, scope, procedure, frequency, timing or report content.
 To ensure this, internal audit will operate within a framework that allows unrestricted access to senior management and members, reporting in its own name and segregation of team members from line operations.

-4.2.
 Individual objectivity

-4.2.1.
 Internal auditors must have an impartial, unbiased attitude and avoid any conflict of interest.
 On an annual basis an internal audit code of conduct form will be signed by each internal auditor to make them aware of their responsibilities such as impartiality, objectivity and any potential conflicts.
-Any potential conflict of interests will be identified when setting the scope for individual audit assignments.
+Any potential conflict of interests will be identified when setting the scope of individual audit assignments.
 The CAE will consider the materiality of the conflict and if necessary take remedial action.
-For example, assigning the audit
+For example, assigning the audit to another team member or contracting the audit work externally.